telegraphic/Oxford-LyX-Thesis-Template/README.md

 to point to your new logo file.

-Q. Where is my LyX user directory?
+#### Q. Where is my LyX user directory?
 A. The location of the LyX user directory depends upon the system LyX is installed on.
 Some common locations are below.
     * Linux and other Unix-like systems: usually found at ~/.lyx, where ~ is your home directory.
     * Mac OS X: ~/Library/Application Support/LyX-<VERSION>/
     * Windows Vista / Windows 7: usually at C:\Users\[your username]\AppData\Roaming\lyx<VERSION>\ (note: this is if you installed LyX for all users)
 (from http://wiki.lyx.org/LyX/UserDir)

-Q. What are the main differences between the ociamthesis-lyx.cls and the original one?
+#### Q. What are the main differences between the ociamthesis-lyx.cls and the original one?
 A. I've edited the ociamthesis.cls and removed all the metafont definitions because from experience they complicate things -- and hey, who uses metafonts nowadays?
 I also moved the titlepage logo definition to the document preamble.
 I felt these changes made it a derivative so appended -lyx to the filename.

-Q. Is there an equivalent ociamthesis.cls for Humanities?
+#### Q. Is there an equivalent ociamthesis.cls for Humanities?
 A. Yes, there is a latex class out there: S. Evans has modified the ociamthesis.cls to make it conform to the regulations for Humanities.
 This can be found online at http://samuelevansresearch.org/main/2010/05/oxford-thesis-latex-template/.
 He's added a definition to ociamthesis.cls called 'frontpages' which adds a few necessary bells and whistles.

-Q .
-How can I change the title page to my requirements?
+Q. How can I change the title page to my requirements?
 A. This isn't particularly easy: https://github.com/telegraphic/Oxford-LyX-Thesis-Template/wiki/Custom-titlepages

 Good luck, email me with any questions at danny.price@astro.ox.ac.uk and I'll try and help out!